 2. Orange Garden

-We went on a Rome Segway Tour taking us around the city.
+The last time I was in Rome, we went on a Rome Segway Tour taking us around the city.
 My favourite moment was when we drove up a long hill and ended up at the Orange Garden.
-It was something I had never heard of before.
+The place was something I had never heard of before, but can’t forget now.
 It is a beautiful garden filled with big trees and benches, and at the end of it, there is a viewing point.

 3. Knights of Malta Keyhole

 Just like the Colosseum, the Vatican is a must.
 It is just as beautiful and breathtaking, and you get such a majestic feeling while being there.
 Just like the Colosseum, you can visit the inside.
-I am sure it is beautiful and worth it to go inside, but once again we skipped it because of the massive queue.
+I am sure it is beautiful and worth it for those interested, but once again we skipped it because of the massive queue.
+If you only have 24 hours in Rome, I would recommend exploring and photographing the outside before moving on to the next spot.

 5. Trevi Fountain